qodeinvestments/Swan-Documentation/Systems/PSAR Stock Options/readme.md

 To capture the trend indicated by PSAR indicator.

 ## Backtest:
-- Trade Delay = 0
+- Performed with Trade Delay = 0 and 1.
 - Entry Signals: PSAR
 - Exit Signals: Change in direction of PSAR
 ### Data used:
-- 1 min options data for BankNifty Constituents since inception.
+- 1 min options data for BankNifty and it's Constituents since inception.
+- 1 min equity data for BankNifty and it's Constituents from 2011.
 - Expiry dates
 - Stock weights

 ## Optimisations:

-Trade Delay = 0.
+- With Trade Delay = 0.

 ### 1. Long and Short optimisation -
 - Tested going long and short the ATM option.
 - Long had negative to flat results, Short had positive results.